-Georgia R. Nelson (Chair)\\ Gary L. Belske Carla A. Harris Thomas J. Lynch William I. Miller
+William I. Miller (Chair) Gary L. Belske Carla A. Harris Thomas J. Lynch

-- Reviews and approves the company's compensation philosophy and strategy primarily for the Board and the officers of the company and others as the committee may designate from time to time. - · Reviews and oversees the company's strategies for and enterprise risks related to talent management. - Assesses talent management policies, programs and processes, including leadership, culture, diversity and inclusion and succession. - · Administers and determines eligibility for, and makes awards under, our incentive plans. - Establishes goals and approves the compensation for our Chief Executive Officer following a review of her performance, including input from all of the other independent directors. - · Reports annually in the proxy statement regarding the company's executive compensation programs. - · Conducts an annual compensation risk assessment.
+- Reviews and approves the company's compensation philosophy and strategy primarily for the Board and the officers of the company and others as the committee may designate from time to time. - · Reviews and oversees the company's strategies for and enterprise risks related to talent management. - Assesses talent management policies, programs and processes. - · Administers and determines eligibility for, and makes awards under, our incentive plans. - Establishes goals and approves the compensation for our Chief Executive Officer following a review of her performance, including input from all the other independent directors. - · Reports annually in the proxy statement regarding the company's executive compensation programs. - · Conducts an annual compensation risk assessment.

 All members are independent directors as defined under our independence criteria, SEC rules and NYSE listing standards, including those specifically applicable to compensation committee members.
-The Talent Management and Compensation Committee engaged Farient Advisors LLC as its independent compensation consultant in 2023 to provide input and advice to the Committee concerning the compensation of our officers and our Board and related matters.
+The Talent Management and Compensation Committee engaged Farient Advisors LLC as its independent compensation consultant in 2024 to provide input and advice to the Committee concerning the compensation of our officers and our Board and related matters.